DETAILED ACTION

 However, it is noted that Zheng as modified by Broeng, as particularly cited, does not teach:

-but which would have been obvious to include, such that Zheng as modified teaches: the preset condition is represented as a wavelength level of the at least one lighting unit is a highest wavelength level and/or a lowest wavelength level of the multiple wavelength levels, since it would have been within the general skill of one of ordinary skill in the art to select features on the basis of their suitability for the intended use to improve luminance and chromaticity uniformity by turning off at least one lighting unit that has “a small effect on the overall brightness of the display sub-region….”
+but which would have been obvious to include, such that Zheng as modified teaches: the preset condition is represented as a wavelength level of the at least one of the plurality of lighting units is a highest wavelength level and/or a lowest wavelength level of the multiple wavelength levels, since it would have been within the general skill of one of ordinary skill in the art to select features on the basis of their suitability for the intended use to improve luminance and chromaticity uniformity by turning off at least one lighting unit that has “a small effect on the overall brightness of the display sub-region….”
 (Zheng: see “[0206]… [T]he turned-off sub-pixel unit may be a low grayscale sub-pixel unit….
 [T]he low grayscale sub-pixel unit has a small effect on the overall brightness of the display sub-region….
 The low grayscale may be the grayscale with a grayscale value less than a preset value.
 The preset value may be set according to the actual situation, and the preset value may also be adjusted in real time during the driving process of the display panel….”).

 Regarding claim 5, Zheng as modified by Broeng teaches:

-The display of claim 3, wherein the controller is adapted to compare the relative distance with a preset distance threshold (corresponding to adjusting the pixels in Broeng), and decides a turn-off ratio of the at least one lighting unit in accordance with a comparison result (corresponding to the relative distance and preset distance threshold comparison in Broeng) (Zheng: FIG. 14, “[0053] In an example embodiment of the present disclosure, turning off at least a portion of non-zero grayscale sub-pixel units in at least a portion of the display sub-regions based on the initial image data includes:”, “[0054] acquiring a current display brightness value of the display panel;”, “[0056] controlling a turn-off ratio of sub-pixel units in the display sub-region based on the current display brightness value and the reference grayscale value, wherein the turn-off ratio is a ratio of a quantity of turned-off sub-pixel units in the display sub-region to a total quantity of sub-pixel units in the display sub-region….”, “[0242]… [In FIG. 14,] the driving chip DIC can be configured to:”, “[0244] initiate a uniformity adjustment manner, wherein the uniformity adjustment manner includes: turning off at least a portion of non-zero grayscale sub-pixel units in the display panel….”, see also [0245]; Broeng: FIGs. 1 and 14, “[0063] The control unit 120 [in FIG. 1] may be an integrated circuit or other suitable circuitry configured for controlling the display device.
+The display of claim 3, wherein the controller is adapted to compare the relative distance with a preset distance threshold (corresponding to adjusting the pixels in Broeng), and decides turn-off ratio of the at least one lighting units in accordance with a comparison result (corresponding to the relative distance and preset distance threshold comparison in Broeng) (Zheng: FIG. 14, “[0053] In an example embodiment of the present disclosure, turning off at least a portion of non-zero grayscale sub-pixel units in at least a portion of the display sub-regions based on the initial image data includes:”, “[0054] acquiring a current display brightness value of the display panel;”, “[0056] controlling a turn-off ratio of sub-pixel units in the display sub-region based on the current display brightness value and the reference grayscale value, wherein the turn-off ratio is a ratio of a quantity of turned-off sub-pixel units in the display sub-region to a total quantity of sub-pixel units in the display sub-region….”, “[0242]… [In FIG. 14,] the driving chip DIC can be configured to:”, “[0244] initiate a uniformity adjustment manner, wherein the uniformity adjustment manner includes: turning off at least a portion of non-zero grayscale sub-pixel units in the display panel….”, see also [0245]; Broeng: FIGs. 1 and 14, “[0063] The control unit 120 [in FIG. 1] may be an integrated circuit or other suitable circuitry configured for controlling the display device.
 To this end, the control unit may implement a display controller.”, and “[0146]… [Referring to FIG. 14,] the apparatus may be configured to selectively control pixels as conventional pixels or as color fusion pixels….
 [T]he apparatus may include a distance sensor sensing the distance d between a user [1401] viewing the display and the display.
 The apparatus may then control the display responsive to the measured distance, e.g. by adjusting the number and/or positions of the pixels to be operated as color fusion pixels.”; i.e., decides a turn-off ratio of Zheng as modified in accordance with a comparison result of Broeng).

 Regarding claim 17, Zheng teaches: